DigiLEP is a national research project being carried out by the Centre for Education and Lifelong Learning (CELL) Research team at NCI.

 Dr Meera Oke

 Dr Meera Oke is a widely experienced lecturer and researcher in Early Childhood Education and Care.
-Her work focuses on educator professional development, digital literacy, and the integration of research and policy in early learning contexts.
+Her research work focuses on educator professional development, digital literacy and play, and the integration of research and policy in the ECEC context.
 Dr Oke leads the DigiLEP project, supporting national efforts to strengthen digital competence in the Irish ECEC sector.

 Busra Gultekin